rackslab/FireHPC/README.md

 ### Bootstrap

-First, deployment environments must be bootstrap with Ansible:
+First, bootstrap deployment environments:

 ```console
 $ firehpc bootstrap
 ```

+> [!NOTE]
+> This command creates multiple Python virtual environments with all versions of
+> Ansible required for all supported target OS.

 ### Deploy